asprenger/keras_fc_densenet/README.md

 and upsampling paths.
 Skip connections help the upsampling path recover fine-grained information from the downsampling layers.

 One evolution of CNNs are [Residual Networks](https://arxiv.org/abs/1512.03385) (ResNets).
-ResNets are designed to ease the training of very deep networks  by introducing a residual block that sums two the non-linear transformation of the input and its identity mapping.
+ResNets are designed to ease the training of very deep networks by introducing a residual block that sums the non-linear transformation of the input and its identity mapping.
 The identity mapping is implemented by means of a shortcut connection.
 ResNets can be extended to work as FCNs.
 ResNets incorporate shortcut paths to FCNs and increase the number of connections within a network.
 This additional shortcut paths improve the segmentation accuracy and also help the network to converge faster.